Medically reviewed by Drugs.com. Last updated on Jan 28, 2022.

 - Infection, or history of—Daclizumab is not recommended for patients with an active infection, including tuberculosis.
 Caution should be used if you have a chronic infection or history of a recurring infection.

 Proper use of Zinbryta

 A nurse or other trained health professional may give you this medicine.
-You may also be taught how to give your medicine at home.
+You may also be taught how to give this medicine at home.
 It is given as a shot under your skin, usually on the thighs, stomach, or on the back of your upper arms.

 This medicine comes with a Medication Guide and patient instructions.
 Read and follow these instructions carefully and make sure you understand: